 Once you narrow down the pet that is right for you, or if your furry family member is already a part of your home, you’ll want to learn about the special home features that can make your home extra pet-friendly!

 In some of our Shea Homes communities, we offer the option to install a small, medium, or large pet door.
 And with our commitment to you and your pets, we’ve selected a highly engineered door to ensure quality and safety.If your pet will want to be able to let themselves outside without having to call for you every time, you may want to give them a pet door.
 This will make it easier on both of you, and give them some independence.

 Enclosed Outdoor Spaces

 If you’re looking to provide an ideal outdoor space for your dog, you may want to explore the option of having an outdoor dog run.
 Dog runs are helpful for people who have pets who need to be contained to an area, while still allowing them to have a little bit of freedom and space to exercise.
+Dog runs are a great solution for homeowners with pets who like to dig holes, chew up plants or jump on guests.
 Runs can be customized in size and fencing depending on your needs and preferences, and can also include a shaded cover to keep Fido out of the hot sun.

 Built-In Litter Cabinets